richardatval/www.yesproject.org/_posts/2017-02-22-new-mentoring-support-service-for-young-people.md

 ### How to get started?

 To access Kickstart mentoring you need to be referred by your YES Project Keyworker.
-So speak to your keyworker if you're interested.

 Alternatively, you can [get in touch](https://www.yesproject.org/contact/) with us for more information.